OrireB/networking-fundamentals/README.md

 A breakdown of all 7 layers of the OSI model, with real-world examples of how each layer operates.

 **What is the OSI model?**

 The OSI (Open Systems Interconnection) model is a 7-layered conceptual framework used to understand how data is transmitted over a network and standardize the functions of communication systems.
 Below is a brief overview of each layer with real-world example
 The 7 layers of the OSI model:

 **1. Physical Layer- Layer 1**

-_Function:_  This defines the physical connection of transmitting data between devices (hardware).
+**Function:** This defines the physical connection of transmitting data between devices (hardware).
 It defines the electrical, mechanical, and procedural aspects of communication. e.g., cables, switches, and electrical signals.

- Real-world example: You connect your laptop to switches or routers using Cables (Ethernet cables, fiber optics).
+**Real-world example:** You connect your laptop to switches or routers using Cables (Ethernet cables, fiber optics).
 It is the physical wires and cables that connect your computer to the router or a network switch.

 2. Data Link Layer - Layer 2
  Function: This ensures the error-free transfer of data frames between two devices on